 Vestments are makeup features that grant minor abilities.
 They are thus two things, the makeup requirement itself, such as horns, wings, pointed ears, or colored hair and skin; and the abilities player's start with, and later purchase with build.
-The character only gains these abilities if the player is willing to wear the phys reps required.
-Playing an Incarna means a commitment to makeup, and their abilities, which seem quite powerful, are in fact a counterbalance to the heavy commitments required.
+Playing an Incarna means a commitment to makeup.
+Their abilities, which can be powerful, are in fact a counterbalance to the heavy commitments required to wear that makeup.
 It takes quite a bit of time to put on makeup, and it is much more difficult to fight and perform tasks in this extra makeup.
-The game thus takes very seriously the makeup requirements, and every player must have their makeup approved before they can play.
+The game thus takes very seriously the makeup requirements.
+Each Incarna has four required makeup Vestments that must be worn by the player in order to play the Incarna character.
+The player is free to wear more if they so choose, but will only gain the vestment abilities once build has been spent.